 During 2019, the ASTRIX has undergone a substantial upgrade program in terms of the yachts construction; this also included incorporating a new low profile rig configuration.
 During this years class championships a significant improvement in the designs performance was observed, as both competing yachts featured in A – Fleet on numerous occasions.
 Further development will continue towards the end of 2019, which will increase ASTRIX’s competitive life against the latest designs.
 The aim is for ASTRIX to feature in the World Championships at West Kirby in 2020.

 The winch and batteries are all encompassed within the radio pot.
 This ensures most of the weight is concentrated in one area.
 This system is used in most of our yachts.

 Two separate mast sockets are built into the hull giving the skipper the choice, to use a combination of Swing and Conventional Rigs.
-It is recommended for skippers to choose their own supplier especially if they wish to keep within a budget.
+It is recommended for skippers to choose high modulus carbon tube when constructing their rigs.
 There are various specialists who supply carbon tube and components for the rigs required for ASTRIX.
 It becomes a personal choice of how many rigs you wish to use, but generally 3 rigs will provide a skipper with a starting point.
 If the skipper wishes to employ 5 rigs, then the most suitable configuration is as follows.

 A – (2150mm Luff Length) Swing Rig.

 C2 – (1400 Luff Length) Conventional Rig

 C3 – (1200 Luff Length) Conventional Rig